Chemical Evolution and Kilonova Implications of Post-Merger Accretion Disk Winds: Results

-In Figure \ref{fig:3D_rendering} we show visualisation of the 3D axisymmetric kilonova engine, model {\textit 3D-kn}.
-The snapshot shows distribution of density within the volume of inner 100 $r_{g}$ region, and corresponding velocity field.
-Clearly, powerful wind outflow is launched from the accretion disk.
+Figure \ref{fig:3D_rendering} shows a visualization of the 3D axisymmetric kilonova engine, model 3D-kn.
+The snapshot shows the distribution of the density within the inner 100 $r_{g}$ region and the corresponding velocity field.
+A powerful wind outflow is clearly launched from the accretion disk.

-\subsubsection{Evolution of outflows probed by tracer particles}
+\subsection{Evolution of outflows probed by tracer particles}